-During the year, the Foundation continued to deal effectively with the ongoing impacts of the coronavirus (COVID-19) pandemic.
-Despite ongoing restrictions, fundraising programs were able to maintain growth in regular giving donors, which is now the largest income stream, that provides a reliable, consistent source of ongoing revenue.
+During the year, the Foundation continued to deal effectively with difficult economic conditions.
+Fundraising programs were able to maintain growth in regular giving donors, which is now the largest income stream, that provides a reliable, consistent source of ongoing revenue.